Purpose

 The intent of the Standard

-This Achievement Standard relates to the Significant Learning in which ākonga explore the values behind diverse perspectives between groups that underpin viewpoints and responses.
 Additional Significant Learning can be clustered as part of the practice of Social Studies inquiry and linked to a social issue.
-For example, the following Significant Learning can be clustered to explore a social issue:

 - explore how power is exerted to influence multiple aspects of society and the impact on groups and communities

-- investigate the ways groups and communities are responding to challenges and opportunities related to Te Tiriti o Waitangi
+- investigate the ways groups and communities are responding to challenges and opportunities related to Te Tiriti o Waitangi.

 Making reliable judgements